rgilgeous19/Module1_kickstarter_challenge/README.md

    ### _Analysis of Outcomes Bases on Launch Date_
        Based on the 'Theater Outcomes by Launch Date' analysis, I can see that 61.2% of the plays has been successful, 36% has failed and 2.8% has been cancelled.
 The most successful month was May, while the most failed outcomes were also in May.
-There has also been less than 10 cancelations for each month for one year.
+There has also been less than 10 cancelations for each month for one year.For every month during the year, there was 50% failed outcomes than that of the successful outcomes.

 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/103302566/163313222-edc964f3-caf7-4179-a7e3-d09ee7244af9.png)